niranjankala/niranjankala.github.io/_posts/2024-05-17-quick-start-create-and-deploy-c-functions-in-azure-using-cli.md

 #### Conclusion

 Congratulations!
-You've successfully created, tested, and deployed a C# function to Azure using command-line tools.
+Using command-line tools, you've successfully created, tested, and deployed a C# function to Azure.
 This step-by-step guide has walked you through installing necessary tools, setting up a local development environment, creating and running a function locally, deploying it to Azure, and finally cleaning up the resources.
-Azure Functions provides a powerful, serverless compute environment to build and deploy scalable, event-driven applications with ease.
+Azure Functions provides a robust, serverless compute environment to build and quickly deploy scalable, event-driven applications.
 Happy coding!